 The System Water Usage, Favorites and Top Accounts By Usage (Weekly) modules look back seven days from the last flow message received to calculate “weekly” usage.
 In addition, the Top Accounts By Usage (Weekly) module counts usage per account, whereas the Favorites module and Monitor page cards display usage per meter.
 Flow from meters with a Service_Point_Type of Sewer is excluded from counts in the System Water Usage, Favorites and Top Accounts By Usage (Weekly) modules.
 When DMA zones have been implemented, System Water Usage and Top Accounts By Usage only count Supply Meters.
 If a meter serves as a Demand meter in one zone and a Supply meter in another zone, its consumption is not included.

-Click an arrow to get details and see the meter cards of endpoints reporting the following exceptions:
+The blue numbers are links that when clicked open the Monitor page and select the meter cards of endpoints reporting the following exceptions:

 Endpoint Tamper – An exception triggered by a break in communication between an endpoint and an encoder.
 Typically occurs when the wire between the meter and endpoint has been cut or disconnected.
 After connection is re-established, the tamper will clear.